Roundabout: North American introduction since 1990s

 In the mid-2010s, about 3% of the then circa 4,000 U.S. modern roundabouts were located in Carmel, Indiana, whose mayor James Brainard had been actively promoting their construction; because of increased safety, injuries caused by car accidents in the city dropped by 80% after 1996.
 As of December 2015 there were about 4,800 modern roundabouts in the United States.
 As an example, Washington state contained about 120 roundabouts as of October 2016, all having been built since 1997, with more planned.

-The first Canadian modern roundabout was built in 1999.
+The first Canadian traffic circles were in Edmonton.
+There were seven such by 1954.
+However, they didn't gain popularity in the rest of the country until the 1990s.
 They became increasingly popular amongst traffic planners and civil engineers in the 15 years thereafter due to their success in Europe.
 By 2014 there were about 400 roundabouts in Canada at the time (most in Quebec, Alberta, British Columbia and Ontario), or one per 90,000 inhabitants (compared to one per 84,000 inhabitants in the United States that year).

 Modern roundabout

 A "modern roundabout" is a type of looping junction in which road traffic travels in one direction around a central island and priority is given to the circulating flow.
 Signs usually direct traffic entering the circle to slow and to give way to traffic already on it.

 Because low speeds are required for traffic entering roundabouts, they are physically designed to slow traffic entering the junction to improve safety, so that the roads typically approach the junction radially; whereas older-style traffic circles may be designed to try to increase speeds, and have roads that enter the circle tangentially.

 Roundabouts are normally not used on controlled-access highways because of the low speed requirement, but may be used on lower grades of highway such as limited-access roads.
 When such roads are redesigned to incorporate roundabouts, traffic speeds must be reduced via tricks such as curving the approaches.

 Many traffic circles have been converted to modern roundabouts, including the former Kingston traffic circle in New York and several in New Jersey.
 Others have been converted to signalised intersections, such as the Drum Hill Rotary in Chelmsford, Massachusetts, which is now six lanes wide and controlled by four separate intersections.

+Japan was first introduced to roundabouts in September 2014 to stop major accidents and traffic jams.

 Terminology

 The word roundabout dates from early 20th-century use in the United Kingdom.
+A roundabout is also a traditional English name given to amusement rides known as a carousel, or a merry-go-round in other English-speaking countries.

 In U.S. dictionaries the terms roundabout, traffic circle, road circle and rotary are synonyms.
 However, several experts such as Leif Ourston have stressed the need to distinguish between the characteristics of the modern roundabout and the nonconforming traffic circle: